Status of G2HDM with right handed neutrino coupling in the light of $b\to c \tau\nu$ anomalies: Collider analysis

 To address the simultaneous explanation of the $R_D-R_{D^\star}$ anomaly, the collider prospects of a charged Higgs boson in the $\tau\nu$ final state have been examined in Ref.~\cite{Iguro:2022uzz,Blanke:2022pjy}.
 It has been demonstrated that the inclusion of an extra b-tagged jet can further enhance the search potential~\cite{Blanke:2022pjy}.
 Previous searches at the LHC have placed constraints on the decay of a charged Higgs boson into a hadronic $\tau$ ($\tau_h$), primarily through $W^\prime \to \tau\nu$ searches~\cite{CMS:2022ncp,CMS:2018fza}.
 However, these searches still allow for a low-mass range of the charged Higgs boson, with $m_{H^\pm}\leq 400$ GeV~\cite{Blanke:2022pjy}.

 In this study, we analyze both the $pp\to H^\pm\to \tau_h\nu$ (b-veto category) and $pp\to bH^\pm\to b\tau_h\nu$ (b-tag category) processes, at the HL-LHC.
 Signal and background events are generated at the leading order (LO) using \texttt{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca}.
-During the event generation process, specific generation-level cuts are applied, and their details can be found in Appendix~\ref{sec:appendixA} (refer to Table~\ref{app1:1}).
-Subsequent showering and hadronization of the generated events are carried out using \texttt{Pythia8}~\cite{Sjostrand:2014zea} with the \texttt{A14} tune~\cite{ATL-PHYS-PUB-2014-021} and the \texttt{NNPDF2.3NLO} parton distribution function (PDF) set~\cite{Ball:2014uwa}.
+During the event generation process, specific generation-level cuts are applied, and their details can be found in Appendix~\ref{sec:appendixB} (refer to Table~\ref{app1:1}). \texttt{NNPDF2.3NLO} parton distribution function (PDF) set~\cite{Ball:2014uwa} is used.
+Subsequent showering and hadronization of the generated events are carried out using \texttt{Pythia8}~\cite{Sjostrand:2014zea} with the \texttt{A14} tune~\cite{ATL-PHYS-PUB-2014-021}.
 The reconstruction of jets is performed within the {\tt FastJet} framework~\cite{Cacciari:2011ma}, utilizing the anti-$kT$ clustering algorithm~\cite{Cacciari:2008gp} with a jet parameter $R = 0.4$ and a transverse momentum threshold of $p_T > 15$ GeV.
 To simulate the detector response, we employ \texttt{Delphes-3.5.0}~\cite{deFavereau:2013fsa} with the default HL-LHC ATLAS analysis card.

 The primary source of irreducible background contribution in both the b-veto and b-tag category arises from the $W\to \tau\nu$ process (see Fig.~\ref{fig:fd_taunu} (right)).
 To generate this background, we incorporate two additional jets using the MLM merging scheme~\cite{Mangano:2006rw}.
 The extra jet can consist of gluon, light quarks, $c$-quark, and $b$-quark.
 The next dominant background contamination originates from fake-$\tau_h$ events and Drell-Yan (DY) production.
 We generate the $jj\nu\nu$ process, where the light jets, denoted as $j$, can mimic a hadronic $\tau$ ($\tau_h$).
 We refer to this background as the "Misid. $\tau_h$" background.
 To improve upon event statistics, we generate the DY process ($pp\to \tau\tau$) separately in different $m_{\tau\tau}$ mass regions.
 These regions are subsequently combined with appropriate cross-section factors.
 For the di-boson (VV) background, we simulate the $WW$, $WZ$, and $ZZ$ processes separately.
 The DY+jets and VV+jets backgrounds are generated with two extra jets using the MLM merging scheme~\cite{Mangano:2006rw}.
 A notable contribution to the background arises from top pair ($t\bar{t}$) production due to its large production cross-section.
 We generate this background in three categories: fully hadronic $t\bar{t}$, semi-leptonic $t\bar{t}$ (where one $W$ boson decays hadronically and the other decays leptonically), and fully leptonic $t\bar{t}$ (where both $W$ bosons decay leptonically).
 Lastly, we simulate the single-top background by merging it with one additional jet.